ErickOF/ANPI-Tarea1/README.md

 * Each function implemented in GNU Octave and Python must have its helper.
 This help must indicate what the function consists of, which are the initial parameters and which are the output parameters.

-* For each computer package, they must develop a user manual, which must be developed using LaTeX.
+* For each computer package, a user manual must be developed, which must be in LaTeX.
 The user manual must contain the following:

     * Cover with the package name, name of the TEC, name of the course, and the name of the group members.
     * Table of Contents.